 Marine Aviation Logistics Squadron 36

-Major Lee assumed the duties as the Executive Officer of Marine Aviation Logistics Squadron 36 in October 2024.
+Major Frazier assumed the duties as the Executive Officer of Marine Aviation Logistics Squadron 36 in June 2025.

 Read Biography